GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## GoSelectedTrackReceive
-Use the GoSelectedTrackReceive action to activate a SelectedTrackReceive zone.
+Use the GoSelectedTrackReceive action to activate a [[SelectedTrackReceive|Receive Zones]] zone.
+This type of zone has a fixed name.
 This action provides feedback to surfaces that support it and will act as a toggle for activating and exiting the zone.
 ```
 Zone "Buttons"
     Inputs                      GoSelectedTrackReceive